GlobalWebIndex/data-services-pair-challenge/README.md

 ### Option 1: Audience and Expression JSON Marshaling

-**Issue:** The current implementation of JSON marshaling and unmarshaling for the `Audience` and `Expression` structs is causing the tests to fail.
-Your task is to fix the marshaling and unmarshaling implementation so that the tests pass.
+**Issue:** The current implementation of JSON unmarshaling for the `Expression` struct is causing the tests to fail.
+Your task is to fix the unmarshaling implementation so that the tests pass.

-**Instructions:** We will work together to update the `domain/audience.go` file in the `option_1` branch to modify the JSON tags for the `Audience` and `Expression` structs, ensuring correct encoding and decoding of the JSON data.
-We will use the `json.Marshal` and `json.Unmarshal` functions from the Go standard library to handle JSON encoding and decoding.
+**Instructions:** We will work together to update the `domain/audience.go` file in the `option_1` branch to modify the JSON unmarshaler implementation of `Expression` structs, ensuring correct decoding of the JSON data.
+We will use the `json.Unmarshal` function from the Go standard library to handle the decoding.

 #### Steps (Option 1):